ReneHezser/bicep-registry-modules/avm/res/digital-twins/digital-twins-instance/endpoint--event-grid/README.md

 - Required: Yes
 - Type: string

-### Parameter: `digitalTwinInstanceName`

-The name of the parent Digital Twin Instance resource.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `deadLetterSecret`

 Dead letter storage secret for key-based authentication.
 Will be obfuscated during read.
+Required if the `authenticationType` is "KeyBased".

 - Required: No
 - Type: securestring